-Sen. Mitch McConnell (R-Ky.), the outgoing minority leader, held a press conference after Republicans claimed a majority in the Senate and President-elect Donald Trump won the election, calling it a good day for the GOP.
+Sen. Mitch McConnell (R-Ky.), the outgoing minority leader, said on Nov.
+6 he believes the filibuster will remain intact after Republicans claimed a majority in the Senate and President-elect Donald Trump won the election, calling it a good day for the GOP.

-Republicans seized control of the upper chamber with at least 52 seats, flipping several of them on Tuesday night.
+Republicans seized control of the upper chamber with at least 52 seats, flipping several of them on Nov.
+5.

-McConnell told reporters on Wednesday morning that the election was a “referendum on the current administration,” saying that Americans weren’t happy.
+McConnell told reporters on the morning of Nov.
+6 at a news conference that the election was a “referendum on the current administration,” saying that Americans weren’t happy.

 “I’ve been the majority leader, I’ve been the minority leader.
 Majority’s a lot better,” he told the press.
 A majority in the upper chamber paves the way for the GOP to push Trump’s agenda forward.

-Additionally, McConnell said that he believes the filibuster, the tactic of unlimited debate to delay or block a vote on a measure, will remain intact with the Senate under GOP control.
-The filibuster can only be overcome with 60 votes.
+The filibuster, the tactic of unlimited debate to delay or block a vote on a measure, can only be overcome with 60 votes.
 Bills cannot be approved without that supermajority.

 Earlier this year, McConnell announced he would be stepping down from leadership in the next term.
 Moving forward, he plans to focus on defense and foreign policy.